Supermassive Black Hole A*

 - Lost Technology: Perriman's 'perfected' cloning technology.

-- Stealth In Space: A relatively realistic usage.
-Fusion engines leave a radiation trail that can be easily tracked, while chemical engines do not.
+- Stealth in Space: Fusion engines leave a radiation trail that can be easily tracked, while chemical engines do not.

 - There Are No Good Executives: There was one.